hungrymonkey/another-challenges/README_EXPLANATION.md

 ```
 ## Solutions:
 ### Proposal 1: Skip List
-Skip List is a Linked List with extra metadata for binary searching.
+SkipList is a LinkedList with extra metadata for binary searching.
 Insert and neighbor lookup should be O(1) after the position is found.

 Runtime: O(nlogn) Each element requires O(logn) time to complete